 What Should be Included in a Data Management Policy?

 A data management policy should contain the governance framework for an organization’s data.
-It includes the roles and responsibilities of those who manage data, as well as the processes and procedures for managing data.
+It includes the roles and responsibilities of those who manage data, as well as the processes and plans for managing data.
 The policy also defines the types of data that will be managed and how that data will be used.

 Data management policies are a valuable tool for organizations to use to protect their data.
-They provide guidelines and rules that an organization has to follow in order to maintain the security of its data.
+They provide rules that an organization has to follow in order to maintain the security of its data.

 An effective data management policy should include the following: